University of British Columbia: Graduate tuition

 In the academic year 2019/2020, graduate programs assess tuition fees that vary significantly, depending on the program and the student's citizenship.
-International students without external funding that meet the general eligibility criteria will be supported with guaranteed funding of up to $3,200 per year.
-Tuition for professional Master's programs varies.
+All PhD students, though, are guaranteed a minimum funding package of $24,000 a year for four years, though policies differ again by program.

 Student life

 Student representation

 The Alma Mater Society of the University of British Columbia, or AMS, represents UBC undergraduate students within the Vancouver campus.
-The society's mandate is to improve the quality of educational, social, and personal lives of UBC students.
-The AMS lobbies the UBC administration on behalf of the student body, provides services such as the AMS/GSS Health and Dental Plan, supports and administers student clubs, and maintains the Student Union Building (aka SUB) and the services it houses.
+The society's mandate is to improve the quality of educational, social and personal lives of UBC students.
+The AMS lobbies the UBC administration on behalf of the student body, provides services such as the AMS/GSS Health and Dental Plan, supports and administers student clubs and maintains the Student Union Building, known as the Nest, and the services it houses.
 A constituency (undergraduate society) exists within each school and faculty of the university and acts as the subsidiary of the AMS within those schools and faculties.

 The Graduate Student Society (GSS), which operates as an independent entity, represents graduate students.
 A council representing each graduate program and an executive elected by graduate students as a whole governs the GSS.

 The university also has elected student representatives sitting on, as voting members, the board of governors (three student representatives) and the academic senate (18 student representatives), as laid out in the British Columbia University Act.
 Although the university is the official body that elects the students, the university delegates these representative elections to the AMS.

 On the Okanagan Campus, the Students' Union Okanagan, or UBCSUO, is the elected representation of the student body.
 Composed of a board of directors and executive team, the UBCSUO lobbies the administration and provincial government on behalf of the student body, manages the student health and dental plan, as well as hosts social programming throughout the year.
 The Student Union Offices are located within the University Centre Building.
 In the wake of the COVID-19 Pandemic, the SUO initiated the Emergency Bursary Program which supported UBC students with nearly $1,000,000 in emergency funding.

 Student demographics

-In the 2020–21 academic year, females made up 57 per cent of UBC Vancouver's student body, and 53 per cent of UBC Okanagan's student body.
+In the 2020–21 academic year, females made up 57 per cent of UBC Vancouver's student body and 53 per cent of UBC Okanagan's student body.